AsherTeo/TEM-Visionary---Processing-and-Analysis-Tools-for-Electron-Microscopy/README.md

 # TEM Particle Tracking: Image Processing and Computer Vision Analysis

 ## Overview
-To begin, I want to clarify that the video presented is not the one I produced during work.
-I opted for this video due to its confidential nature.
+To start, it's important to note that the video showcased is not a representation of the work I completed during my professional endeavors.
+I selected this particular video due to its confidential content.
 The primary goal is to demonstrate and highlight my skills.

 ## Data Download